Kinetiq: Building a global education platform from scratch

 This was the pivot point - we decided to build not another marketplace, but a complete AI-powered educational ecosystem.
 In the next 12 months we integrated advanced AI and real-time communication technologies, and launched 5 integrated products.
 Today Kinetiq is a SaaS platform with 500+ tutors, supporting 150+ languages with latency <1s.

-Kinetiq is a complete educational ecosystem, where each product is deeply integrated with AI and real-time collaboration.
-Instead of creating another marketplace, we built a platform that connects all aspects of online education - from finding a teacher, through conducting lessons, to monitoring progress.
+Kinetiq is a complete educational platform where each product is tightly integrated with AI and real-time collaboration.
+Rather than building another marketplace, we built a platform that covers every part of online education, from finding a teacher to conducting lessons to tracking progress.

 🎓1.
 Tutoring Marketplace - AI-Powered Matching

-The marketplace of 500+ experts is the heart of the platform - the place where Maria from Poland finds Carlos from Brazil.
+The marketplace of 500+ experts is the core of the platform, where Maria from Poland finds Carlos from Brazil.
 The matching algorithm analyzes 50+ parameters: specialization, experience, teaching styles, timezone, communication preferences, ratings from previous students, availability, and hourly rates.

 Key features: